-E-Learning barriers among Media Students
+Theme 3 Table 3 E-Learning barriers among Media Students

 Factors Sample Answer Less penetration of internet I think the major issues are related to and connectivity problems connectivity.
-With advancements taking place , , , , , , , , , , , , , , , , , , , and so many initiatives announced, I think this is one of the issues that will be improved.
+With advancements taking place and so many initiatives announced, I think this is one of the issues that will be improved.
 Less technological I think the major issues are related to infrastructure connectivity.
 With advancements taking place and so many initiatives announced, I think this is one of the issues that will be improved.
-Management doubts over e- As a teacher, we are just facilitators learning viability Initiatives have to be taken by university or college administration.
+Management doubts over e- As a teacher, we are just facilitators learning viability Initiatives have to be taken by university of college administration.
 They have a very big role.
 Teachers with less exposure People who don't know about technologica to e-learning platforms aspects of e-learning won't be able to hold good classes and won't be able to enforce discipline.
-Language barriers There is a lack of course material in Hindi or some regional languages spoken in the remote areas of Uttarakhand.
-Reluctance to adopt In Uttarakhand, first of all, we need technology amongst local universities and schools to develop differen

-programs for this state because here we car

-be more reliable on e-learning with more
+Language barriers There is a lack of course material in Hindi of some regional languages spoken in the remote areas of Uttarakhand.
+Reluctance to adopt In Uttarakhand, first of all, we need technology amongst local universities and schools to develop differen population programs for this state because here we car be more reliable on e-learning with more remote areas.
+Remote areas lagging with Social, economic, a lot of issues are involved schools temporarily closed have studied in Uttarakhand and so I am because of less Internet aware of the problems there.
+The geographica penetration location also plays a role.
+The level of adoptior of technology in Chamoli could be differen from that in Rishikesh and further, in metro cities, it could be totally different.
+Background training for students of Chamoli will also be different from that in Dehradun, which is another important factor.
+Less exposure to technology For states like Uttarakhand and the North East, as I said, exposure to technology is less This is one of the main barriers.
+But with the proliferation of the Internet and YouTube, this is changing.
+While Dehradun is far better thar other parts of the state of Uttarakhand, other regions are suffering in this respect.

-remote areas.

-Social, economic, a lot of issues are involved.

-have studied in Uttarakhand and so I am

-aware of the problems there.
-The geographica

-location also plays a role.
-The level of adoption

-of technology in Chamoli could be differen

-from that in Rishikesh and further, in metro

-cities, it could be totally different.
-Background

-training for students of Chamoli will also be

-different from that in Dehradun, which is

-another important factor.

-For states like Uttarakhand and the North

-East, as I said, exposure to technology is less

-This is one of the main barriers.
-But with the

-proliferation of the Internet and YouTube, this

-is changing.
-While Dehradun is far better thar

-other parts of the state of Uttarakhand, other

-regions are suffering in this respect.